GrupEstructuraElectronicaSimetria/cosymlib/docs/usage.rst

 which are the possible reference structures for empty L\ :sub:`7`\  polyhedra, since now the Co atom is being considered on equal foot to all other six Cl atoms, even if this might make no sense from a chemical point of view.
+The list of currently available reference structures in the cosymlib program is at :ref:`the page end <Shape references>`.

 To calculate the octahedral shape measure for the CoCl\ :sub:`6`\  structure contained in the ``cocl6.xyz`` file we will use::